microprediction/monteprediction/TFRO.md

 ## Ways I can help you if you want a job

-If you are good enough, you won't need one:
+If you are good enough, you won't need one.

 - I created [www.monteprediction.com](https://www.monteprediction.com/) as a way for people to prove themselves.
 - I also suggest [www.cruchdao.com](https://www.crunchdao.com) because it is being hooked into legit scalable financial problems.